gl2748/hobbes-detroit/src/pages/project/google_google-nest-home-hub-max.md

 ---
 templateKey: project-post
-title: Google Nest Home Hub Max
+title: Google Nest Hub Max
 date: 2019-09-18T21:18:50.099Z
 description: >-
   When Google asked Hobbes to animate the out-of-box experience for their Nest